lucprincen/website/content/post/2017-06-19-wordcamp-europe.md

 ## Parties

 After that cascade of links, I just have to talk about the parties, because party-wise I think this was the best WordCamp Europe yet.
 On the first conference day, at about 4pm, a guy came up to us and told us about a pop-up bar the guys from [Dekode](https://dekode.no/) had arranged.
 We had some nice beers and talked to some interesting people.
-It was exectly the pick-me-up I needed after a long (and hot) day of talks.
+It was exactly the pick-me-up I needed after a long (and hot) day of talks.

-The second party I went to in Paris was later that night and held by [Savvii](https://www.savvii.nl/) and was aptly named "WordPint".
+Later that night I went to the second party in Paris.
+It was held by [Savvii](https://www.savvii.nl/) and was aptly named "WordPint".
 On the foot of the Sacre-Coeur, we enjoyed the view, the good company and a lot of nice beers.
 Apart from the occasional french jogger, the party was fantastic!
 Although we did [mis out on a proposal](https://twitter.com/michielheijmans/status/875785068480004097) over at the Go-Daddy party in the Paris Aquarium :)

 Then there was the after-party organised by the event itself.
 The location was beautiful and the drinks were reasonably priced (for Paris).
 There was a lot of post-WordCamp stress unloading on the dance-floor :)